 Conversion to organ dose is accomplished using the factors provided in Appendix A of NIOSH 2006.
 Plutonium-specific photon dose conversion factors are provided in Table 4.1a of NIOSH 2006 and should be applied for plutonium exposures at RFP.

 6.6.3 Missed Dose

-Section 2.1.2 of NIOSH (2006) recommends the use of the limit of detection (LOD)/2 method for determining missed dose.
+Section 2.1.2 of NIOSH (2006) recommends the use of the LOD/2 method for determining missed dose.

 6.6.3.1 Limit of Detection